Energy Transformation Network of Ontario Member Bios

 Carlyle earned his Bachelor of Business Administration degree from Wilfrid Laurier University and is a Chartered Accountant and Chartered Financial Analyst charterholder.

-Prior to joining Spark, he was the SVP of Partnerships at MaRS, where he was responsible for helping utilities around the world find ways to adopt innovation at scale, to help them survive in a world being rapidly changed by technology, customer preferences and regulation.
+Prior to joining Red Jar, Ron was the Chief Commercial Officer at Spark Power, where he led sales, product management & marketing, business development, and corporate strategy, with a focus on bringing new customer-centric solutions to the industrial, commercial, and utility markets.
+Before that, he was the SVP of Partnerships at MaRS where he was responsible for helping utilities around the world find ways to adopt innovation at scale, to help them survive in a world being rapidly changed by technology, customer preferences, and regulation.
 His previous career experience also includes:

 - Founding Managing Director of the Advanced Energy Centre at MaRS Discovery District

 - President and CEO of ENBALA Power Networks